Winter Birding Guide

 Each evening birds seek a safe place to stay warm.
 Birdhouses, roosting pockets and plants in the landscape, like ornamental grasses, shrubs and conifers, offer protection from the weather.
 After Christmas, recycle your fresh-cut tree for added shelter and a place to hang seed treats for the birds.

-t’s a great time of year to give the joy of birding.
-Any size birding habitat can produce a colorful flurry of activity, along with the sweet songs of birds, for bird watchers of all ages.
+It’s a great time of year for bird watches of all ages to enjoy the sights.
+Any size birding habitat can produce a colorful flurry of activity along with their sweet songs.